google/material-design-lite/README.md

 ## Feature requests

 If you find MDL doesn't contain a particular component you think would be useful, please check the issue tracker in case work has already started on it.
-If not, you can request new component in the [following](https://github.com/google/material-design-lite/issues/92) thread.
-Please be sure to include justification for why you think the component should be implemented to help us with planning.
+If not, you can request a [new component](https://github.com/Google/material-design-lite/issues/new?title=[Component%20Request]%20{Component}&body=Please%20include:%0A*%20Description%0A*%20Material%20Design%20Spec%20link%0A*%20Use%20Case%28s%29).

 ## In-development